 When prepared with milk and taken before bed, Ashwagandha is a remarkably effective and gentle sedative used in the treatment of chronic insomnia.
 In my clinical practice, I often use it for problems such as poor memory, lack of concentration and in the treatment of attention-deficit hyperactive disorder (ADHD), often in combination with herbs such as Brahmi (Bacopa monnieri) and Reishi (Ganoderma lucidum).

-Another use of Ashwagandha is in the treatment of inflammatory joint disease, which in Ayurveda is considered to be a vata disorder.
+Another benefit of Ashwagandha use is in the treatment of inflammatory joint disease, which in Ayurveda is considered to be a vata disorder.
 For this purpose, it’s best to use Ashwagandha for pain and immobility, but not when there is active inflammation (characterized by redness, heat, and swelling).
 It also has use for breathing disorders including asthma and bronchitis.

 Another important use for Ashwagandha is to support the health of patients undergoing conventional cancer treatment, to protect against injury and infection, improve immune status, and enhance recovery.
 Likewise in HIV/AIDS patients, herbal combinations that contain Ashwagandha have been found to promote a significant decrease in viral loads and an increase in CD4+ counts.
 In my practice, I often use it in combination with herbs such as Licorice root (Glycyrrhiza glabra) to help wean patients off of corticosteroids.